raix/packmeteor/README.md

 ```
 packmeteor -ae
 ```
-*This will autopackage and update android emulator*
+*This will autopackage and update android emulator, run packmeteor from the `www` folder in cordova*

 ###Directly from filesystem
 Run the packaged client app without server: